5. Data Analyses

 above screenshots illustrates how to select the first phoneme of each

-token, except for tokens that are containing only one phoneme (in this
+token, except for tokens that are made of only one phoneme (in this

 later case, the